btmannin5132/teach/_sources/projects.md

 ## Arduino R4 Visuals

-The new Arduino R4 Wifi has some pretty cool features, including Wifi, bluetooth (thanks to an ESP32 which is already a powerful microcontroller by itself, and doesn't need the board, but anyways...) and an LED matrix that users can use to display all sorts of fun stuff.
-Below is a webapp that you can interact with if you happen to have an Arduino R4 Wifi handy.
-The app will still light up and whatnot without it, but it won't do a whole lot.
-It will also yell at you after every button click because it is trying to connect to an Arduino.
+The new Arduino R4 WiFi is pretty cool, and it's got some great features.
+There's Wi-Fi, Bluetooth (thanks to the ESP32), and a built-in LED matrix that you can use to display all sorts of fun stuff.

+Below is a web app you can play with if you have an Arduino R4 WiFi handy.
+The app will still light up and do its thing without the board, but it won't actually do a whole lot.
+It will also yell at you with an error message every time you click a button because it's trying to connect to an Arduino that isn't there.

 <iframe src="https://btmannin5132.github.io/personal/" width="100%" height="700" title="Arduino BLE Web App"></iframe>